9mm P.A.K.: Variants

 Each of the 9mm P.A. cartridge variants are distinguished by a proper color: green, yellow, blue, red, etc.

-9mm P.A. ammunitions can be used for different purposes depending on the legislation, these include military training, cinema props, self-defense (rubber bullets can only be used in certain eastern european countries), dog training, historical reenactment, holiday or new year celebration (mostly in Turkey, Germany and Italy).
+9mm P.A. ammunitions can be used for different purposes depending on the legislation, these include military training, cinema props, self-defense (rubber bullets can only be used in certain Eastern European countries), dog training, historical re-enactment, holiday or new year celebration (mostly in Turkey, Germany and Italy).
 Colombia S.A. and other South American countries also allow the use of rubber bullets for self defense.

 The use of this ammunition also depends on the 9mm P.A. gun's barrel which can be of three kinds depending on the country's own gun legislation that can be more or less restrictive.

 Fully obstructed barrel are called "top firing" (or "top venting") for they have a long hole on the barrel's top while the muzzle is closed.
 "Front firing" (or "front venting") guns have a semi-obstructed barrel that allows for a flame, smoke or tear gas to be ejected out of the muzzle.
 According to American federal laws, both "front firing" and "top firing" new guns must be identified by a red plastic tip fixed on the muzzle.

 Russia's guns legislation allows civilians self-defence hence local 9mm P.A. guns can have a clear barrel that can fire non-lethal rubber bullets.